 We are drawn to nature especially in natural landscapes filled with amazing vistas and impressive landmarks.
 Yosemite is no exception, drawing over 4,000,000 visitors from around the world annually, it is a pilgrimage to those who love nature and exceptional national parks.
 Yosemite, designated a world heritage site in 1984, is so well-loved for its natural wonders, spectacular granite mountains and cliffs, impressive waterfalls, rivers and streams and is filled with biological diversity.
 It is this unique environment, the park has an impressive 7,000 species of plants encompassing chaparral, mountain forest, sub alpine and alpine zones within the park.

 I’m returning to visit one of my favorite national parks in California later in the year when the crowds have died down a bit, allowing ample space and photo opportunities to re-discovering her magnificent landscapes.
-It’s a special time for me to connect with nature, revel in her beauty, spectacular vistas and glorious monuments.
+It’s a special time for me to connect with nature, revel in her beauty, spectacular vistas and visiting those spectacular waterfalls in California.
 I’m also inspired to photograph this place, to experiment and create some amazing imagery which I will be presenting in a series of upcoming posts.

 Photographing nature at it’s best in Yosemite